Bugs, Beetles and Biocontrol

 There are currently 9 insects and 2 rusts (fungi) released in Australia that are used as biocontrol agents on Parthenium.
 These agents wont eradicate Parthenium but instead control it by feeding and/or affecting the leaves, stems, roots, seeds and flowers.
 Therefore, a combination of agents result in a greater reduction of Parthenium weed.

-Initial surveys of the Burnett by Biosecurity Queensland indicate we have at least three biocontrol agents already present in the region.
+Biosecurity Queensland indicate we have at least three biocontrol agents already present in the region.
 Therefore, we will be harvesting others from the field, particularly around the Central Queensland (CQ) region.

 Targeting the upper catchment of the Burnett River system will have positive long-term impact on weed reproductive material reduction & the migration of biological control agents further downstream, expanding the control impact of this project throughout the entire catchment over the longer-term.